Asset-Backed Securities by Collateral Type

 Sources: Fitch Ratings (2025, 2026); S&P Global Ratings (2025); Wolf Street (2026).

 Why this matters: subprime auto ABS has experienced rising stress since 2022.
-Subprime 60+ day delinquency rates reached 6.50% in September 2025, the highest for any September on record (Fitch, 2025).
+Subprime 60+ day delinquencies have pushed into the 6%+ range in 2025—at or near multi-decade highs in Fitch’s tracking series (Fitch Ratings, 2025).
 But—and this is critical—the structural protections in subprime deals anticipate this stress.
 A subprime AAA tranche with 50% subordination can withstand cumulative losses of 50% on the pool before principal is impaired.
 Actual losses, even in terrible vintages, have rarely exceeded 20%.

-The durable lesson: high collateral loss rates do not automatically mean high bond losses.
+The lesson worth internalizing: high collateral loss rates do not automatically mean high bond losses.
 What matters is the relationship between actual losses and structural credit enhancement.
 A subprime auto AAA tranche can be safer than a prime auto BBB tranche if the subordination math works.

 Worked Example: Auto Loan ABS Loss Analysis